The Complexity of Matching Games: A Survey: Background

 \subsection{Graph Theory}

 Throughout this section, the graph $G$ is an undirected graph with no self-loops and no multiple edges.
-Let $V$ be the vertex set of $G$, and let $E$ be the edge set of $G$.
-For a subset $S\subseteq V$, we let $G[S]$ denote the subgraph of $G$ {\it induced} by $S$, that is, $G[S]$ is the graph obtained from $G$ after deleting all vertices that are not in $S$.
+Let $V$ be the vertex set of $G$, and let $E$ be the edge set of $G$. {We denote an edge between two vertices $i$ and $j$ as $ij$ (or $ji$).} For a subset $S\subseteq V$, we let $G[S]$ denote the subgraph of $G$ {\it induced} by $S$, that is, $G[S]$ is the graph obtained from $G$ after deleting all vertices that are not in $S$ {(and their incident edges)}.
 We say that $G$ is {\it bipartite} if there exist two disjoint vertex subsets~$A$ and~$B$ such that $V=A\cup B$ and every edge in $E$ joins a vertex in $A$ to a vertex in~$B$.